-In support of Privacy Awareness Week 2019, which this year runs from 12 to 18 May, all CVCheck staff were provided with refresher training on privacy on 15 May.
+In support of Privacy Awareness Week 2019 all CVCheck staff were provided with refresher training on privacy on 15 May.
 Here’s why security is a company cornerstone, and how CVCheck makes privacy a top priority.

 Why is privacy important to CVCheck